Jeefrect/LapCounter/README.md

 ## In the next update:
 - Quickly spawn all players at the start.
 - Set race numbers for players' cars.

+Do you have suggestions or you found a bug?
+Let me know: https://discord.gg/kCFQKwnqU2